nilu-24/Basic-Machine-Learning/README.md

 # Basic-Machine-Learning
-Machine Learning algorithms and their implementations
+Machine Learning algorithms and their implementations using sklearn, tensorflow, keras and other libraries